FunctionsCompanion/docs/DevelopersGuide.md

 ```
 "dependencies": {
-    "sf-fc-logger": "^1.2.6"
+    "sf-fc-logger": "^1.3.0"
   },
 ```

 ## Instrument your functions

 Once you have added the Apex logger function, you then must instrument each of your functions to log data.

 ### JavaScript Functions

 ```
-import * as fc from 'sf-fc-logger'; # import the lib
+import { fc } from 'sf-fc-logger';

-export default async function(event, context, logger) {
+export default await fc(async (event, context, logger) => {
-    fc.init(event, context, logger); # init the logger
-    # the function's code

-    fc.fc_log_invocation_data(); # Add this line too.
-    return classNames[pIndex];
+// Your function Javascript here...

+});
 ```

-    2. Wrap your invocations
-    3. Function.get and function.invoke combined into one method/call.
-    4a.
+Functions must be invoked via new the method `FCFunction.getAndInvoke()` which combines the `.get()` and `invoke()` methods for functions into one call as shown:

 Sync

-`FCFunction.getAndInvoke('FC_Test_Project1.qna', Jsonpayload);`
+ * `FCFunction.getAndInvoke('FC_Test_Project1.qna', Jsonpayload);`

-    4b.
 Async

-`FCFunction.getAndInvoke('FC_Test_Project1.irisclassifier', Jsonpayload1, 'FCCallback' );`
+ * `FCFunction.getAndInvoke('FC_Test_Project1.irisclassifier', Jsonpayload1, 'FCCallback' );`

 ## Java Functions

+There are examples of how to instrument your Java function in the [Java_Tests](https://github.com/FunctionsCompanion/Java_Tests/blob/main/functions/01_Intro_ProcessLargeData_Java/src/main/java/com/salesforce/functions/recipes/ProcessLargeDataFunction.java#L35) repo.